EHMRS/docs/docs/485card/index.md

 ### Voltage division
 The input to each of the analog mux channels goes through a voltage divider to bring a potential 50v down to 5v.
-50v was chosen to accomodate the highest voltage expected in the field: 48v.
+50v was chosen to accommodate the highest voltage expected in the field: 48v.

 ## Digital Outputs